dczmer/davelab/01_zsh-configuration/03_completion/README.md

 zstyle ':completion:*:default' list-colors "${(s.:.)LS_COLORS}"
 ```

 With this line, the completion engine will NOT jump to the first menu entry immediately.
-Instead, it will let you keep typing the command and you can press `<tab>` once more to jump to the first menu option.
+Instead, it will let you keep typing the command to further filter the menu, and you can press `<tab>` once more to jump to the first menu option.

 ```zsh
 unsetopt MENU_COMPLETE